P-p-H-d/mlib/README.md

 ##### void name\_init\_move(name\_t dict, name\_t ref)

-Initialize the dictionary 'dict' by stealing as resource as possible from 'ref' and clear 'ref'.
+Initialize the dictionary 'dict' by stealing as resource as possible from 'ref'.
+Afterwards, it clears 'ref'.

 ##### void name\_move(name\_t dict, name\_t ref)

-Set the dictionary 'dict'  by stealing as resource as possible from 'ref' and clear 'ref'.
+Set the dictionary 'dict'  by stealing as resource as possible from 'ref'.
+Afterwards, it clears 'ref'.

 ##### void name\_reset(name\_t dict)